Blasts hit Iran-owned oil tanker near Saudi port city | DW | 11.10.2019

 The news agency said experts believed the blast was caused by a terrorist attack.
 According to Iran's Nour news, the crew was safe and the situation was under control.

 The reported explosion comes amid heightened tensions across the Middle East, with the US alleging that Iran has attacked oil tankers near the Strait of Hormuz.
-Tehran denies the charges.
+Tehran denies the charges, as it does allegations that it was behind a recent drone-and-cruise-missile attack on a Saudi oil facility.

+Yemen's Houthi rebels claimed that attack, though analysts say the missiles used did not have sufficient range to have been fired from Yemen.

 tj/sms (Reuters, AP)